-The are disadvantages to making worm compost.
-One of them being that the worms will absorb every available nutrient that the kitchen waste will offer.
-This may not be a problem to you if you are using a purpose-built wormery for disposing of kitchen waste.
+There are disadvantages to making worm compost.
+One disadvantage being that the worms will absorb every available nutrient that kitchen waste will offer.
+This won’t be a problem if you use worms purely for waste disposal purposes.
+Worm compost is largely spent-out and useless.

 They will consume anything that’s organic, in the true sense of the word, provided the material has decomposed to a point where it’s palatable to the worm.
 They will convert it to a fine crumb.
 Worms will ingest material that has been digested by other worms.
 What you are looking at when they have finished, will have been through a worm at least twice.